Live from Syria: Swedish streaming site gains followers

 “You can actually see everything unfiltered,” Vig said.
 “It’s very raw.
 It’s very authentic.”

-The fact that Bambuser has many regular contributors, often in fixed, recognizable positions, aids the verification process.
+The fact that Bambuser has many regular contributors, often in fixed, recognisable positions, aids the verification process.

 The disadvantage to streaming, however, is that hours can pass without any action.
 In one video which Eriksson clicked on, an activist has zoomed in on a plastic bottle.